zach-morris/argdb_scraper/README.md

 ## Example usage

 Suggestion, see the example files provided and work from those.

-I will likely be of little further help.
+Import the main scraper

 ```
 from resources.lib.argdb_scraper import *
-import logging
 ```

-First define the parsing settings and output settings
+Next define the parsing settings and output settings

 ```
 parsing_settings = {'logging':'debug', #Use 'debug' or 'info' based on how much log info you want on the progress